 I first became a speech-language pathologist because I was truly following my life's passion of helping people talk and eat.
 My two most favorite things to do.
 After years of practicing, The Speechies was founded as my passion for working with families grew into more than just therapy… I wanted to work really closely with patients and their family members and show them some of the same techniques therapists use to get better results.

 I have a Masters of Science in Speech-Language Pathology from Columbia University and a Bachelor of Science degree from Syracuse University.
 I began my career in New York City working full-time in a top private hospital.
-I also currently work part-time in a major hospital in San Francisco.
-The patients in both hospitals vary from premature babies to stroke and brain injured adults.
-I have also taught at Columbia University and have supervised graduate students abroad in South America and Africa, providing speech and feeding therapy to children in need.
+I taught at Columbia University and have supervised graduate students abroad in South America and Africa, providing speech and feeding therapy to children in need.
+In 2011, my husband and I moved to San Francisco, where The Speechies was born, though I continued to work in a hospital part-time with medically fragile patients from premature babies to stroke and brain injured adults.

 I’ve had experience with children of all ages and adults, with varying communication and feeding/swallowing disorders.
 Choose me as your resource and your guide to build, improve, and enhance your loved one’s ability to communicate.

-On May 31, 2014, the most amazing thing happened.
+In 2014, the most amazing thing happened.
 I got to be a Mom.
-Being a Mom has allowed me to walk-the-walk and now...
+And then it happened again in 2016!
+Being a Mom of two has allowed me to walk-the-walk and now...
 I get it.
 I completely relate to the way your heart just opens and explodes with love for another human in the most unique and unconditional way.
 I've never fallen in love so hard and so fast.
-So if you hang out on the blog at all, you'll get some weekly tips; things that I've done at home with my kiddo, and really easy, thought provoking, language boosting, and child developing games and play ideas.
+So if you hang out on the blog at all, you'll get some tips; things that I've done at home with my kiddo, and really easy, thought provoking, language boosting, and child developing games and play ideas.

 And if you're wanting even more help with play ideas at home, especially that first year of your baby's life, then you've got to check out Baby School.
 It's a go-at-your-own-pace way of learning how to play with your baby to enrich learning.